BTR–EMS–AKG Janakeeya Vedi

 BTR–EMS–AKG Janakeeya Vedhi (BTR-EMS-AKG People's Forum) was a political group in the South Indian state of Kerala, a splinter group of Communist Party of India (Marxist).
 The group was led by expelled CITU-leader V.B.
 Cheriyan.
 In 2005 the group merged into the Marxist Communist Party of India (United).
-In the Lok Sabha elections 2004 BTR–EMS–AKG Janakeeya Vedi had formed a front together with Communist Party of India (Marxist-Leninist) Red Flag.
+In the 2004 Lok Sabha elections BTR–EMS–AKG Janakeeya Vedi had formed a joint front with Communist Party of India (Marxist-Leninist) Red Flag.